WHO WE ARE

 I have two children and enjoy running, playing guitar, reading and being a part of the education revolution 🙂

-Along with Paul Scutt, I co-founded Princeton Learning Cooperative in 2010 after teaching in public and private schools for 11 years, but now spend some time each week at all three of our centers.
+Along with Paul Scutt, I co-founded Princeton Learning Cooperative in 2010 after teaching in public and private schools for 11 years, but now spends some time each week at all three of our centers.
+You can see me talk about the decision to start PLC in my TEDx talk from 2017.

 You can reach me at email@example.com.